Skip to main content

 NYU Steinhardt takes a holistic approach in evaluating your application, taking into account your academic background, personal and professional experiences, and motivations.
 The following is required to complete your online application:

 a.
-Application profile – Build your prospective student profile to access our application portal, dashboard, and our team of enrollment advisors who can answer any questions you may have along your admissions journey.
+Application profile: Build your prospective student profile to access our application portal, dashboard, and our team of enrollment advisors who can answer any questions you may have along your admissions journey.

 b.
-Transcript(s) – Highlight your academic strengths.
-A transcript review helps us assess your eligibility for specific content area(s) within the program.
-Submit your unofficial transcript first, followed by a consent form so our team may request an official transcript on your behalf.
+Transcript(s): Submit your unofficial transcript first, followed by a consent form so our team may request an official transcript on your behalf.
+Transcript reviews help us assess your eligibility for specific content area(s) within the program and highlight your academic strengths.

 e.
-Essay – Demonstrate your commitment to ongoing reflection, learning, and the practice of inclusivity and accessibility for all learners.
+Essay: Demonstrate your commitment to ongoing reflection, learning, and the practice of inclusivity and accessibility for all learners.
 Answer one to two related questions in 500 words or less.

 f.
-Video introduction – Bring your application to life!
+Video introduction: Bring your application to life!
 Create a 90-second video to offer our faculty a better sense of who you are as an individual and will be as a future teacher.

 g.
-English proficiency exam – If English is not your native language, submit results from one of the following English proficiency exams: TOEFL, IELTS, or PTE.
+English proficiency exam: If English is not your native language, submit results from one of the following English proficiency exams: TOEFL, IELTS, or PTE.
 This requirement may be waived if you received four years of education as either an undergraduate or graduate student where the official language of instruction of the institution was English.
 For more details, please see our English proficiency testing requirements.

 2. NYU Steinhardt faculty admissions committee review and interview